Piyush Marmat

 In a way, abduction is about finding what probably happened (finding the case that fits the rule), and induction is about what probably will happen (as the rule dictates it).
 Deduction is finding what happens.

 Relative to a deductive conclusion, the premises and argument involved are called its proof.
-For any synthetic a priori proposition, a proof can be demanded.
 Based on how we proceed to supply proofs, we find the following problem:

 Münchhausen Trilemma